 - TCAs: Dilated pupils, no bowel sound, constipation, fast heartbeat, inability to urinate, low blood pressure, heart rhythm abnormalities, sedation, and seizures

 Are you at risk of having an antidepressant overdose from using too much of your medication?

 We understand how hard it is to go through depression and how badly you want to get better.
-Zinnia Healing has helped thousands of people overcome antidepressant abuse with therapy, holistic treatments, and wellness programs.
+Zinnia Health has helped thousands of people overcome antidepressant abuse with therapy, holistic treatments, and wellness programs.
 We also offer addiction treatment programs to help you get your life back on track.